 The parable has also become prime forwarding chain fodder (sometimes using the scenario of a dinner bill instead of a bar tab), as some pointed out during Sanders’ story time.

-Is Sarah Sanders opening the press briefing on indictment day with an old email forward/joke?— Joshua M. Skeleton (@JoshuaMPatton) October 30, 2017
+Is Sarah Sanders opening the press briefing on indictment day with an old email forward/joke?— Joshua M. Patton (@JoshuaMPatton) October 30, 2017

 However, two names that have been floated as being the authors of the analogy — David R. Kamerschen, an economics professor at the University of Georgia, and Thomas Davies, an accounting professor at the University of South Dakota — have apparently been debunked.